 Prof. Herbst is a member of campus committees addressing disability (since 2010) and outdoor education (since 2016) and serves on the Academic Senate’s Representative Assembly.
 He is board chair of the Burke lectureship on religion and society (2015-2019) and chairs university committees on Preparatory Education (AY2018-19), Public Service (AY2018-19), and formerly Educational Policy.
 Prof. Herbst has received multiple awards for his professional activity, including a UCSD Distinguished Teaching Award (2015) and a UCSD Equity, Diversity, and Inclusion Award (2018).

 On the personal side: From Queens, New York and raised in the Hudson Valley, Dr. Herbst and his siblings are his family’s first generation to go to college.
 He is the grandson of an immigrant from South America, who married a sanitation worker from New York City, who was himself the son of Irish immigrants, and is the brother of an immigrant from Korea.
-Prof. Herbst is the child of a Vietnam-era veteran and a middle-school secretary, and is married to a first-generation American whose parents emigrated from the Philippines.
+Prof. Herbst is the child of a Vietnam-era veteran and a middle-school secretary, and is married to a first-generation American whose parents emigrated from the Philippines and retired from the US Navy and the Veterans Administration Hospital San Diego.
 Before pursuing an academic career, Dr. Herbst explored a variety of fields, including the National Park Service, law enforcement and private investigation, social services, and religious ministry.
 In days gone by, he was a high school wrestler, college boxer, and avid runner, and now enjoys wandering through trails and canyons of Southern California.

 Courses.
 World History: Pre-History and Ancient Foundations, Classical and Medieval Traditions 100BCE – 1200, New Ideas and Cultural Encounters 1200-1750, Revolution, Industry, Empire 1750-1914, Ancient and Medieval World History.
 Other History: Wilderness & Human Values, Byzantine Empire, Constantinople, the Mystical Tradition.
 Seminars: Refugee World, Disability and Human Rights, God-Satan-& the Desert (Wilderness Seminar), Sacred Mountain (Wilderness Seminar), First Year Experience, Graduate and Undergraduate TA training seminars.